hypothesis/h-matchers/README.md

   of matching collections and objects
 * [Matching web objects](docs/matching-web.md) - For details about matching
   URLs, and web requests
+* [Matching numbers](docs/matching-numbers.md) - For details about matching
+  ints, floats etc. with conditions

 Hacking
 -------